Managing inventory can be a huge headache for the businessman, regardless of what type of business you do and when you started.

 Reorder Point Formula

-Reorder point formula is a technique that is based on the purchase of the business and its sale cycle that depends on a per-product basis.
+Reorder point formula is a technique based on the business’s purchase and its sale cycle that depends on a per-product basis.

 Reorder points usually have higher numbers as compare to